zhangqi-chen/pyDiffusion/docs/examples/DCModeling.rst

 Before **Forward Simulation Analysis (FSA)**, an initial modeling of diffusion coefficients is required.
 It is recommend to perform **Data Smoothing** (example_) before **DC modeling**.

 **DC modeling** can be implemented by ``pydiffusion.Dmodel.Dmodel``.
-Same with data smoothing, it requires many manually inputs during the process.
+Same with data smoothing, it requires many manually inputs during the interactive process, please do not close any plot window during the modeling process.
 (Currently doen't support ``matplotlib inline``) Here is an example for DC modeling of smoothed Ni-Mo 1100C 1000 hours data.

 .. code-block:: python